 Priti Paintal was born in New Delhi, India learning piano as a child and later sitar and tabla, and is regarded as a pioneer in the field of cross-cultural music.
-Born into that includes musicians, eminent scientists and doctors, she studied piano and composition in India where The British Council heard her perform with the Delhi Symphony Orchestra and offered her the chance to train formally in music composition.
+Born into a family that includes musicians, eminent scientists and doctors, she studied piano and composition in India where The British Council heard her perform with the Delhi Symphony Orchestra and offered her the chance to train formally in music composition.
 After gaining her Masters in Anthropology from Delhi University she came to Britain and studied composition at York University and at Royal Northern College of Music, Manchester with Anthony Gilbert.
 After completing a Masters in Music composition she went on to get a PGCE in music education from the University of London.

 Priti set up in ShivaNova in 1988 with the aim of bringing together diverse musical styles to unite sound-worlds.
 ShivaNova (www.shivanova.com) combines Asian classical, African and Western musical influences to create an original global sound.
 Priti's music brings together traditional, classical and jazz performers in a unique mix of Indian roots and contemporary flair.
 Her work with ShivaNova includes collaborations with storytellers, jugglers, dancers and orchestras, as well as creating workshops in schools and the wider community.
 ShivaNova Cds with her music include Polygamy, Urban Mantras, Flying to Sun, Moonlighting, Seventh Heaven, and Secret Chants.